-It means a very good signal in the correct sample and hardly any signal in a negative control using the same dilution.
-Validation is also different from conformity, the latter implies that the antibody should perform as described by the provider (same cell line including treatment, the protein preparation, dilution, technique, and detection).
-Validation can be defined as the demonstration, using specific laboratory research tools, that the performance characteristics of any analytic reagent are suitable for its intended use.
-There is no gold standard validation strategy to assess antibodies across all applications because expected performance in one application does not necessarily predict applicability in another one.
-Therefore, each researcher should validate the analyte in the specific assay and biological sample of interest, using appropriate loading controls, and negative controls based on cell or tissue-specific expression.
+It means a very good signal in the correct sample and hardly any signal in a negative control (used at the same dilution).
+Because antibody validation demonstrates that the performance characteristics are suitable for its intended use with specific laboratory research tools, this means there is no validation strategy that serves as a gold standard to assess antibodies across all applications, since the expected performance in one application does not necessarily predict applicability in another one.
+Therefore, each researcher should validate an antibody in the specific assay and biological sample of interest, using appropriate loading controls and negative controls based on cell or tissue-specific expression.

 Is there a link between QC standards and reproducibility, and why should I worry about it?

-Antibodies are the only extensively used reagent in molecular biology uncharacterized at the molecular level and hard to validate by users.
+Antibodies are the only extensively used reagent in molecular biology that are uncharacterized at the molecular level and hard to validate by users.
 Similar to the qPCR guidelines (MIQE guidelines), the implementation of the Western-blot minimal reporting standards (WBMRS) has been proposed to improve Western-blot reproducibility.
-Retraction Watch reports a substantial amount of papers retracted, and academic reputations damaged as result of poor Western-blot practices.

 - Antibody provider catalog and lot numbers